This is a translation (with some additions) of the articles I have written in 2012 in the old blog which does not exist anymore.

 For example, the code above was built with -pie

-(meaning it is position independent executable), and addr2line
+(meaning it is a position-independent executable); therefore, addr2line

 will not work as expected.